ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 *   decide whether and what type of gateways to employ for your use case;
 *   understand, at a conceptual level, how to deploy gateways for your use case.

+**contents**
+ 1. What is an IPFS gateway?
+ 2. Who provides IPFS gateways?
+ 3. What types of gateways exist?
+  3.1 Read-only and writeable gateways
+  3.2 Resolution styles
+  3.3 Gateway services
+ 4. When should a gateway be provided?
+ 5. When not to employ a gateway
+ 6. Limitations
+ 7. Implementation status
+ 8. Learning more

 ## 1. What is an IPFS gateway?
 Gateways provide workarounds for applications that do not support IPFS natively.